getachewhundera/redux-saga-garden/instructions.md

 2. [x] Add `redux-sagas` to the project to make an API request.
 The route `http://localhost:5000/api/plant` returns an array of plants.
 Display that array on the `PlantList` component on load.

-3. Add all of the plant fields to the form to allow adding a new plant to the database.
+3.[x]
+Add all of the plant fields to the form to allow adding a new plant to the database.
 The server `post` route to do this is available at `http://localhost:5000/api/plant`.

-1. Add a `Delete` button for each plant to allow it to be removed from the database.
+4.[x]
+Add a `Delete` button for each plant to allow it to be removed from the database.
 The server `delete` route to do this is available at `http://localhost:5000/api/plant/1`,  for the plant with the `id` of `1`.

 ## Stretch Goals

-1. Add `material-ui` to the project to give the site an earthy color palette (green and brown?)
+1.[x]
+Add `material-ui` to the project to give the site an earthy color palette (green and brown?)
+    - npm install @mui/material @mui/styled-engine-sc styled-components //INSTALLED
+    - npm install @mui/material @emotion/react @emotion/styled
 1. Use `react-router` so that when a user navigates to `http://localhost:3000/#/plant/1` it displays the details for a given plant.
 The server `get` route to do this is available at `http://localhost:5000/api/plant/1`.
 Research [URL Parameters for React Router](https://reacttraining.com/react-router/web/example/url-params)
 1. On the new detail view, allow editing the details for that plant.
 After a user changes the values on the DOM, the user should be able to click `Save` to allow it to be updated in the database.
 The server `put` route to do this is available at `http://localhost:5000/api/plant` for the plant with the `id` of `1`.
 1. Make the individual plant page editable (use inputs) and add a `save` button for each plant to allow it to be edited in the database.